Writing tools today are a long way removed from typewriters and carbon paper.

 Because you are always writing long-form, you face a more complicated decision.

 When you write a fiction or nonfiction book, it is a very long process.
 A good book writing program will let you write in sections and stages.

-It should have the facility for you to keep notes about your characters, events, and track your story timeline.
+It should have the facility to keep notes about your characters, events and track your story timeline.

 You will be working on a long document over a long period.

 Your software needs to save and store in portions or small files.
 Ideally, you want to save by individual chapters or scenes.